fmauquie/react-native-dp3t-sdk/README.md

 Replace `COMMIT_ID` with `13c009500dccd1488131a6b0c8ae69247b33a9b0` (latest version supported, watch this file to follow the changes)

 This implementation does not yet support requesting the permissions to use Bluetooth in iOS.

-iOS SDK does not sync keys automatically.
-These bindings do not attempt to sync automatically either: you need to call Dp3t.sync() manually.

 ## Usage